XSR700/MechaCar_Statistical_Analysis/README.md

 Based on the graph the slope of the linear model is not considered zero.

-given the p-value we can reject thr null hypothesis and say that there is statistically significant propobility that vehicle length does have an effect on vehicle mpg.
+given the p-value we can reject the null hypothesis and say that there is statistically significant propobility that vehicle length does have an effect on vehicle mpg.

 ## Summary Statistics on Suspension Coils